graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 }
 ```

-In the following example, `User.fullName` is overriden in one schema and
+In the following example, `User.fullName` is overridden in one schema and
 therefore the field can be define in multiple schemas without being marked as
 `@shareable`.